 Underneath we find the heat sink and second fan both enclosed in sturdy cardboard boxes and enclosed in foam, This is really nice packaging.

 Each of the mounting kits have their own extensive manual for installation with the kit for AMD using the stock back plate it requires fewer parts.

-This is what’s in the accessories box pictured earlier, We have the installation kit for the second NF-A15 fan, two low noise adaptors (7v, fully sleeved)), Noctua’s long reach screwdriver, a 2 into 1 PWM adaptor (fully sleeved) and a all metal Noctua case badge which adds to the premium feel.
+This is what’s in the accessories box pictured earlier, We have the installation kit for the second NF-A15 fan, two low noise adaptors (7v, fully sleeved)), Noctua’s long reach screwdriver, a 2 into 1 PWM adaptor (fully sleeved) and an all-metal Noctua case badge which adds to the premium feel.

 From the moment you take this heatsink out of the box you know that Noctua are not messing around.

 This has 6 nickel-plated copper heat pipes between the two towers and we can see the cutouts to allow for high-profile ram if you only use a single fan, the heat sink itself feels very solid and you can drop the fan in the middle-low enough to allow for airflow over your motherboards vrms which is quite handy when you start overclocking.

 There are no blemishes, dents or scratches at all on this heat sink all of which points to excellent quality control.

 This is exactly the kind of mirror finish we all like to see on any cooler and massive kudos to Noctua for providing it.

 Here are the NF-A15 fans in the almost famous brown and cream colour scheme but we can forgive them for that because of the performance they provide:

 Pushing out 140 cubic metres of air per hour is quite impressive considering the noise levels only hit 24.6 dBa

 Since this uses the stock AMD backplate mounting and installation needed prior to the heatsink is fairly straight forward, just a couple of screws to hold the brackets on and that’s it.